ironkid1212/About_Me/README.md

 # About_Me
-A longer "About Me" thingy for Scratch: https://scratch.mit.edu/users/ironkid1212/
+A longer "About Me" thingy for Scratch 🔗: https://scratch.mit.edu/users/ironkid1212/